riatelab/magrit/docs/en/application-settings.md

 ### Default color for no-data values

 It is possible to choose the default color for entities without data (this is used in choropleth and categorical choropleth maps).

+### Activating the “Undo / Redo” function

+It is possible to activate or deactivate the “Undo / Redo” functionality within the application.

+This is represented by two buttons in the application's menu bar, in the top right-hand corner of the screen.

+This allows you to undo or redo the last actions performed in the application.

+This option is disabled by default, as it is particularly resource-hungry and can slow down the application in some cases.
+We recommend activating it only if you have a powerful hardware configuration and/or when working with relatively light datasets.